Best Inflatable Kayak UK 2025

 Packed Size - 94x50x27cm

-Pros - Fast & tracks well
+Pros - Fast, tracks very straight

 Aquaglide Navarro 110